xen-troops/moulin/docs/rouge.rst

 useful when you want to include a file that is smaller than the block and leave the rest of the block empty.

+:code:`sparse` is optional.
+If it set to to :code:`false`, raw image will be copied in non-sparse mode.
+This may increase final image size on disk and processing time.
+Use this option only when absolutely necessary, i.e when some piece of software (like bootloader) depends on values in un-allocated sectors.

 Android Sparse Image Block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^